robmoffat/markdown-cv/src/rob-moffat-cv.md

 - Dave Brimley
 [/aside]

 When I started, **Basel II** was beginning to be rolled out worldwide for banks, and there was a hard deadline of compliance by the end of 2005.
-I joined as tech lead on *E**, which was RBS’s investment bank implementation of Basel II - so a very critical project.
-However, the project manager left, so I assumed this role too and delivered E* over it’s 3 releases.
+I joined as tech lead on * E* *, which was RBS’s investment bank implementation of Basel II - so a very critical project.
+When the project manager left, I assumed this role too and delivered E* over it’s 3 releases.

 E* used **Java, Spring, Sybase, JMS and Hibernate**, and it was here I started building functional tests using Excel.
 This technique  was then adopted across future projects in Risk.
 (In fact, this is broadly the approach used in my open-source [Concordion Excel Extension](https://github.com/concordion/concordion-excel-extension).)

 My second role was PM and Tech Lead on **Gateway**: a limit-checking service for prime brokerage clients, with high-frequency, low-latency requirements.
 As well as using **XStream, RMI, Java, Spring, Servlets**, we used **Coherence**, and it was the first project at RBS to make use of this.
 Back in 2006, the idea of eventually-consistent caching and distributed systems were fairly novel, but now they are broadly accepted and there are much better options than Coherence today.

-The third project I worked on was Repo VaR, an imaginatively titled project for calculating exposure on Repo-style products using a VaR (Value at Risk) methodology.
+The third project I worked on was **Repo VaR**, an imaginatively titled project for calculating exposure on Repo-style products using a **VaR (Value at Risk) methodology**.
 Again, this was another critical Basel II project:  without this, the bank relied on the more capital-intensive haircut approach, but with RepoVaR we got sign-off from the FSA (Financial Services Agency) to use our own internal model which was less capital intensive.

-In conjunction with this, I managed the RepoVaR Back-Testing project.
+In conjunction with this, I managed the **RepoVaR Back-Testing** project.
 In order to get a model FSA approved, you have to back-test it.
 I built the back-testing software, which looked back through time to check that for a given historic period, our model’s predictions were correct.

 Once in production, we discovered flaws in the methodology of our backtesting, but with a comprehensive understanding of the repo product family and how VaR was calculated for them, I was able to specify and then engineer a new back-testing calculation to avoid these breaks by manipulating the portfolio cash flows to reflect how the portfolio changed after the VaR was originally calculated.

-Led the introduction of new software build techniques to Risk:  ***Maven, Cruise Control** and automated regression testing and unit testing and was made a member of Royal Bank of Scotland’s talent programme.
+Led the introduction of new software build techniques to Risk:  **Maven, Cruise Control** and automated regression testing and unit testing and was made a member of Royal Bank of Scotland’s talent programme.

 ### Aura Software Sept.
 2010 - Oct.
 2014